Clean, renewable electricity

 Decarbonizing electricity requires decolonizing power

-This report focuses on energy poverty in the context of a people-centred transition in Canada.
-Calls have been made for energy transitions to be equitable so they do not cause unnecessary burden.
-Some people and households are particularly vulnerable in the current energy system.
-Almost one in 10 Canadian households spends more than 10 per cent of their income on energy bills.
+“Keeping the Lights On: Ensuring energy affordability, equity and access in the transition to clean electricity in Canada” focuses on energy poverty in the context of a people-centred transition in Canada.
+Almost one in 10 Canadian households spends more than 10 per cent of its income on energy bills.
 Many experience energy poverty, struggling to have a sufficient level of energy services.
 This can have damaging effects on health, resiliency, social relationships and, in extreme cases, survival.
+The transition to 100 per cent renewable electricity must be equitable to ensure those made most vulnerable by our current electricity system are the first to benefit from the energy transition.
+View the report

 FAQs